Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The French Christmas meal became more sophisticated in the late 19th century, during the Belle Epoque, as bread prices fell, allowing more discretionary income to be spent on meat.

 After World War II, however, Christmas recipes begin to flood the market, accelerating as the decades fly by and becoming increasingly complex – and luxurious.
-Under the influence of the USA, turkey displaces pork as the favourite Christmas meat.
+Under the influence of the USA, turkey displaced pork as the favorite Christmas meat.

-Today's French Christmas eve dinner must, above all, be abundant: this isn't the time to skimp.
+Today's French Christmas eve dinner must, above all, be abundant.
 It's expensive, it's indulgent, but it's that one time of year when efforts are made not only from the pocketbook, but from the heart, a time of generosity and sharing and reaching out to those less fortunate.

 Did you enjoy this article?
 I'd love if you shared it!